 The network is always in search of additional partners within academic, community, and government realms.

 The network also seeks to work collaboratively with other University of the Arctic thematic networks, such as Arctic Safety and Security, and Northern Food Security, who deal with related topics.
-The network is also closely aligned to external networks such as the International Polar Tourism Research Network (IPTRN).
+The network is also closely aligned to external networks such as the International Polar Tourism Research Network (IPTRN), and the Arctic 5 Chairs.